skulpt/skulpt/strings.rst

             elif cmd == '-':
                 aTurtle.left(angle)
             else:
-                print('Error: %s is an unknown command',cmd)
+                print('Error:', cmd, 'is an unknown command')

-Finally, lets put everything together and see what the drawing looks like:
+Here is the complete program in activecode.
+The ``main`` function first creates the L-system string and then it creates a turtle and passes it and the string to the drawing function.

 .. activecode:: strings_lys2

+    import turtle

     def createLSystem(numIters,axiom):
         startString = axiom
         endString = ""